Sydney Funnel-web Spider, Atrax robustus, female Click to enlarge image

 Identification

 Sydney Funnel-webs are shiny, dark brown to black spiders with finger-like spinnerets (silk-spinning organs) at the end of their abdomen.
 Males have a large mating spur projecting from the middle of their second pair of legs.
-If threatened, Sydney Funnel-webs show aggressive behaviour, rearing and displaying their impressive fangs.
+This species cannot easily be separated from the Southern Sydney Funnel-web by eye.
+If threatened, both species show aggressive behaviour, rearing and displaying their impressive fangs.

 © Australian Museum